datacite/schema-docs/docs/appendices/appendix_2.rst

 Version 2.1 of the DataCite Metadata Schema introduced several changes, as noted below:

-* Addition of a namespace (http://schema.datacite.org/namespace) to the schema in order to support OAI PMH compatibility
+* Addition of a namespace (http://schema.datacite.org/namespace) to the schema in order to support OAI-PMH compatibility
 * Enforcement of content for mandatory properties
 * New type for the :ref:`8` property to conform with the specification that it handles both YYYY and YYYY-MM-DD values